 Top 8 Things To Do In Tavira

 Located in the heart of the Algarve, old-school Tavira is up there with our favourite Portuguese places.
 From laid-back beaches and cobbled streets to captivating churches and bird-watch retreats, traditional Tavira exudes with rustic charm.
-Sue owns two holiday rentals in the region, so she is no stranger to Tavira's temptations.
-Together, we've lined up our top 8 things to do, so sit back, relax and let Tavira do the talking...
+Sue owns two apartments in Tavira, so together, we've lined up our top 8 things to do, so sit back, relax and let Tavira do the talking...

 1. Visit The Moorish Tavira Castle Ruins